SNU-HCIL/2020-Fall-DCCP/template/public/md/file_exception.md

 * it is better to have a function .red[raise an exception] when something went wrong
-   * when it cannot produce a reesult that is consistent with the function's specification
+   * when it cannot produce a result that is consistent with the function's specification

 * `raise exceptionName(arguments)`